uhub/awesome-perl/README.md

 * [sekia/Algorithm-LibLinear](https://github.com/sekia/Algorithm-LibLinear) - A Perl binding for LIBLINEAR, a library for classification/regression using linear SVM and logistic regression.
 * [sabujp/nfsSpeedTest](https://github.com/sabujp/nfsSpeedTest) - nfsSpeedTest is a wrapper for dd written in Perl.
 It was created mainly for testing the performance of file systems or network file shares (e.g. NFS), but can be used for generating large files (e.g. swap files) or for testing the network
 * [quietfanatic/link-c](https://github.com/quietfanatic/link-c) - Easily use C libraries in Rakudo Perl 6 <outdated>
-* [pjf/WebService-HabitRPG](https://github.com/pjf/WebService-HabitRPG) - Access the HabitRPG API from Perl
 * [pjain/WWW-Shorten-Yourls](https://github.com/pjain/WWW-Shorten-Yourls) - Perl module for shortening URLs using yourls.org
 * [nightsailer/net-sinaweibo](https://github.com/nightsailer/net-sinaweibo) - A lightweight Perl OAuth api for SinaWeibo(新浪微博)
-* [mones/clawsker](https://github.com/mones/clawsker) - Clawsker is a Perl-GTK2 applet to edit hidden preferences for Claws Mail, and to do it in a safe and user friendly way, preventing users from raw editing of configuration files.
 * [mbethke/Ashafix](https://github.com/mbethke/Ashafix) - A Postfixadmin clone in Perl/Mojolicious
 * [kzys/test-mock-recorder](https://github.com/kzys/test-mock-recorder) - Record-and-verify style mocking library for Perl
 * [kpumuk/mysqlsla-bdb](https://github.com/kpumuk/mysqlsla-bdb) - MySQL Slow Logs Analyzer optimized to work with huge logs (use BerkeleyDB instead of perl hashes)